productive-codebases/build-variants/README.md

       }
     }

-    // And finally, for various reason, you want to override the color defined
-    // previously.
-    // So you can use the `weight` option to ponderate your CSS definition(s).
-    // Weight is also available for variant(s), compoundVariant(s) and if blocks. css({
-      color: 'lime'
-    }, {
-      // By default, weight is 0 when not set.
-So here, color:lime will be applied last,
-      // overriding previous definitions blocks.
-      weight: 10
-    })

     // If you have some issues and unexpected CSS applied, you may want debug things
     // so you can use `debug()` function that will log props, variants, CSS parts and
     // final merged CSS object.